 When visiting Gibraltar from La Línea de la Concepción you will see the difference between poor and rich.
 This raises some ethical questions.
 Also that many refugees come from Africa to Algeciras is interesting.
 We got a different view on the Brexit and also understood better why people in Andalusia might have to become criminals to make their living.

-Gibraltar is a really interesting place, beginning with that you have to enter it crossing an airport runway and also because it belongs to England.
+Gibraltar is a really interesting place, beginning with that you have to enter it crossing an airport runway and also because it belongs to Great Britain.
 We really enjoyed our visit.
 The upper rock is also beautiful because of the nature and has a lot of history.
 And don’t forget the monkeys.
 (We will not forget them because they stole a chocolate from Patricia’s bag.)

 What do you think about Gibraltar?
 Did you visit it already or are you planning your stay?
 Please post in the comments below!
 Also if you have any question or comment don’t hesitate.